just214/create-svelte-site/README.md

 ![create-svelte-site prompt](https://res.cloudinary.com/gojutin/image/upload/w_300/v1557245550/create-svelte-site/create-svelte-site-prompt.png "create-svelte-site prompt")

-After you make your selection, your new app will be created in a directory named `my-site` inside the current folder.
+After you make your selection, your new site will be created in a directory named `my-site` inside the current folder.

 ### Next steps: